nevidimka787/CosmicDuels/README.md

 # Destroy and respawn.
 After destroy any ship becomes a pilot.
 After some time pilot will become to ship.
 After becoming a ship, the ship is unbreakable some time.
 Some game rules can change respawn process.

+# Maps
+Each map's element has 3 properties.
+1) Breakable or unbreakable.
+2) Destroying or not destroying ships and pilots.
+3) Destroying or not destroying not controlled object on the map.

+Each property changes color of the element so player can identifier its properties easily.
+Each property can be combined with each other so there are 8 different possible combinations.